GPUOpen-Tools/radeon_compute_profiler/README.md

 * When used with CodeXL, all profiler data can be visualized in a user-friendly graphical user interface.

 ## What's New
-* Version 5.3 (12/20/17)
+* Version 5.4 (6/22/18)
+ * Adds support for additional GPUs and APUs.
+ * Support for profiling OpenCL applications running on ROCm
- * OpenCL: Support for tracing SSG extension APIs.
+ * OpenCL: Support for tracing OpenCL 2.1 and 2.2 APIs
- * ROCm/HSA: Support for ROCm 1.7.
+ * ROCm/HSA: Support for ROCm 1.8.
- * Documentation now included for RCP (previously RCP documentation was only available in CodeXL).
+ * ROCm/HSA: Support for tracing AMD vendor extensions.
+ * Fixes an issue parsing occupancy data collected on systems with certain locale settings.
- * Fixes an issue with incorrect error reporting in the BestPractices Summary Page for OpenCL APIs that do not return a cl_int error code.
+ * ROCm/HSA: Fixes an issue with garbage characters in the .atp file for some HSA API string parameters.
+ * OpenCL: Fixes profiling on recent amdgpu-pro drivers using the legacy OpenCL stack.
+ * OpenCL: Works around a driver issue where GPU clock frequencies remain fixed after profiling on GFX9-based GPUs.

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
-* Radeon Software Crimson ReLive Edition 17.4.3 or later (Driver Packaging Version 17.10 or later).
+* Radeon Software Crimson ReLive Edition 18.5.1 or later (Driver Packaging Version 18.10 or later).
-  * For Vega support, a driver with Driver Packaging Version 17.30 or later is required
-* ROCm 1.7.
-See system requirements for ROCm: https://rocm.github.io/install.html and https://rocm.github.io/hardware.html.
+* ROCm 1.8.
+See system requirements for ROCm: https://rocm.github.io/install.html and https://rocm.github.io/hardware.html
 * Windows 7, 8.1, and 10
   * For Windows, the `Visual C++ Redistributable for Visual Studio 2015` is required.
 It can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=48145
-* Ubuntu (14.04 and later, 16.04 or later for ROCm support) and RHEL (7 and later) distributions
+* Ubuntu (16.04 and later) and RHEL (7 and later) distributions

 ## Cloning the Repository
 To clone the RCP repository, execute the following git commands